ghga-de/milestones-docs/51-ethiopian-wolf/technical_specification.md

         - Behavioral
         - contract-testing
         - black and/or white box
-- How to ensure that microservice boundraries are respected?
+- How to ensure that microservice boundaries are respected?
     - import analysis?
     - flag PRs that add changes to multiple repositories
     - relying on disciplin?